SteveRedka/Hermes/README.md

 No punctuation or numbers are possible.
 Only some latin letters.

 Only single space can be posted.
 But it is possible to use some downcase letters as delimeters.
+Or you can post one word at a time.

 Other players in your faction will usually see gibberish.
 Unless your race uses race-specific vocabulary: for example, currently there is separate vocabulary for trolls, so everybody will see translated text - except other trolls.